GenericMappingTools/gmt/BUILDING.md

 # Building GMT

-This document describes how to build GMT from source codes on Linux and macOS.
+This document describes how to build GMT from source codes (stable release or development version) on Linux, macOS and Windows.

 ## Contents